lewislea/personal_site/README.md

 =============

 About:
 This is a site highlighting my work as a musician and web developer.
+This the first site that I have built from scratch using all the skills that I have gained over the past three months in attending Nashville Software School.
-It is a one page site that has dynamically defined sections using static backgrounds and font size/layout.
+It is a one page site that has defined sections using static backgrounds and layout.

 Build Methods:
 Framework and Layout:  Foundation 4,
 Google Fonts: Roboto,
 Project Modal:  Bootstrap,
 YouTube & Sound Cloud APIs,
-CSS3,
+CSS3, mailchimp email sign up
 jQuery,
 Javascript

 Punch List:
 The entire site needs a lot of refining of line spacing, font size, margins, and element placement.